space150/spaceBase/README.md

     gem -v    (confirms ruby gem is working and added to your path)

-    gem update --system    (updates all gems to current versions)
+    gem update    (updates all gems to current versions)

     gem install compass    (adds the compass gem)
 ```